breez/breez/README.md

 ```
 ./build-ios.sh
 ```
-The framework bindings.framework will be built in build/ios/
+The bindings.framework will be built in build/ios/